Indiana EMT & Paramedic Reciprocity: How Out-of-State EMS Providers Can Work in Indiana

 5. Receive your Indiana EMS certification

 Indiana’s participation in the EMS Compact significantly reduces barriers for EMS professionals relocating from other states.
 Many providers can transition to Indiana without repeating the entire certification process.
+For those coming from non-Compact states, Indiana still offers a clear reciprocity pathway through the state’s EMS certification system.

-Understanding these two options ahead of time helps ensure a smoother transition and allows providers to get back to doing what they do best—serving their communities.
+Understanding these two options ahead of time helps ensure a smoother transition and allows providers to get back to doing what they do best — serving their communities.

-Helpful Resources
+06 / Helpful Resources

 Scroll to Top